benjaminjohnking/benjaminjohnking/RESUME.md

 **Engineering Manager / Tech Lead** | *June 2021 – March 2022*
 **Software Engineer** | *September 2020 – June 2021*

-- Developed and maintained a web application with an Angular front-end and containerized Node.js microservices deployed on ECS, including an API layer and a message-driven document generation service using SNS and SQS.
+- Delivered and maintained a containerized, cloud-native web application featuring an Angular front-end and a Node.js backend running on Docker and AWS ECS, including a message-driven document generation service using SNS and SQS for asynchronous document processing and delivery.
-- Built infrastructure as code using Terraform and Terragrunt, consolidating dozens of redundant configuration files and reducing code by several thousand lines; supported infrastructure using CloudWatch, ElastiCache, Lambda, and New Relic.
+- Built and deployed microservices using AWS technologies including ECR, S3, CloudWatch, Aurora PostgreSQL, ElastiCache, and Lambda, following infrastructure-as-code principles with Terraform and Terragrunt.
+- Streamlined and consolidated Terragrunt configurations, eliminating thousands of lines of redundant code across dozens of modules, significantly improving maintainability and onboarding speed.
+- Designed a robust CI/CD pipeline using CircleCI and Jenkins, supporting integration testing in development and customer acceptance testing in pre-production environments.
-- Contributed to development of a data quality analysis (DQA) tool triggered by EventBridge to invoke a Lambda function that analyzed customer data consistency across systems and posted detailed alerts to Slack.
+- Contributed to the development of an automated Data Quality Assurance (DQA) system, leveraging AWS Lambda triggered by an EventBridge job to validate cross-source data integrity; anomalies were flagged and sent via alerts to a dedicated Slack channel.
-- Maintained CI/CD pipelines for testing and deployment using CircleCI and Jenkins, and supported integration testing and pre-production customer acceptance testing.
+- Enhanced application observability with CloudWatch and New Relic to monitor performance, troubleshoot issues, and ensure high system reliability.
+- Collaborated cross-functionally to ensure application scalability, system security, and high availability in production.
+- As Scrum Master, led agile ceremonies and facilitated communication between cross-functional teams, improving the delivery and quality of features and influencing company-wide standards for Scrum practices.
+- As Tech Lead, led the successful production launch of the Assess application, mentored and guided engineers, worked closely with architecture team through technical design processes, and collaborated with product team to ensure alignment with business goals.

 ---